songyouwei/ABSA-PyTorch/README.md

 Young, Tom, et al. "Recent trends in deep learning based natural language processing." arXiv preprint arXiv:1708.02709 (2017). [[pdf]](https://arxiv.org/pdf/1708.02709)

-## Contributions

-Feel free to contribute!

-You can raise an issue or submit a pull request, whichever is more convenient for you.

-## Licence

-MIT License

 ## Contributors ✨